bast/go-game/notes.md

     groups = board.find_groups()
     for group in groups:
         if group.color == color:
+            if group.num_liberties == 0:
                 return "that would be suicide", groups

     # Ko rule (detect cycle)
     if board == board 2 moves ago: